Message from the director

 Degree Description

-GENE is also ideal for first time students who are undecided as to which engineering discipline they want to major in.
-You will be able to take your first quarter at Cal Poly and explore various majors without falling behind in most majors.
-If you are planning on changing majors, it is best to initiate the process at the beginning of Winter quarter of your freshman year.
+- First time first years (FTFY) who are unsure about their desired major.
+GENE is ideal for first time students who are undecided as to which engineering discipline they want to major in.
+You will be able to take your first few quarters at Cal Poly and explore various majors without falling behind in most majors.
+If you are planning on changing majors, it is best to initiate the process as soon as possible.

 History